microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

     that folders without any entries in them will just be ignored when generating the menu.
 This will be more useful with the `matchProfile` entry, below.

+    When this is true, and the folder is empty, we should add a placeholder `<empty>` entry to the menu, to indicate that no profiles were in that folder.
     - _This setting is probably pretty niche, and not a requirement_.
 More of a theoretical suggestion than anything.
+    - In the case of no entries for this folder, we should make sure to also reflect the `expand` property:
+      - `allowEmpty:true`, `expand:auto`: just ignore the entry at all.
+Don't add a placeholder to the parent list.
+      - `allowEmpty:true`, `expand:always`: Add a nested entry, with an
+        `<empty>` placeholder.
+      - `allowEmpty:false`, `expand:auto`: just ignore the entry at all.
+Don't add a placeholder to the parent list.
+      - `allowEmpty:false`, `expand:always`: just ignore the entry at all.
+Don't add a placeholder to the parent list.
 * `"type":"action"`: This represents a menu entry that should execute a specific `ShortcutAction`.
   - the `id` property will specify the global action ID (see [#6899], [#7175])